przemekbok/sp-story-tiles-v2/README.md

 In the web part properties pane, you can configure:

 - **Web Part Title**: The heading displayed above the tiles
-- **SharePoint List Name**: Name of the list containing your user information
+- **SharePoint List Name**: Name of the list containing your content
 - **Tiles Per View**: Number of tiles to display at once (1-4)
 - **Field Name Settings**: Configure custom field names if they differ from defaults